MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-A-General/part-110-Contribution-Expenditure-Limitations-Prohibitions/section-110.1.md

 (iii) The contribution is redesignated in accordance with 11 CFR 110.1(b)(5).

-(5)(i) The treasurer of an authorized political committee may request a written redesignation of a contribution by the contributor for a different election if -
+(5)(i) The treasurer of an authorized political committee may request a written redesignation of a contribution by the contributor for a different election if—

 (A) The contribution was designated in writing for a particular election, and the contribution, either on its face or when aggregated with other contributions from the same contributor for the same election, exceeds the limitation on contributions set forth in 11 CFR 110.1(b)(1);